MathyouMB/website/src/content/articles/is-leetcode-worth-it.md

 Anecdotally, I’ve only seen this approach used twice as a student, but I’ve seen it multiple times now in interviewing for full time roles.

-During an OA for Amazon in 2021, I was presented with five bugged pieces of code and given 20 minutes to resolve each of the bugs.
+During an OA for an intern position with Amazon in 2021, I was presented with five bugged pieces of code and given 20 minutes to resolve each of the bugs.
 The bugs were straightforward, such as a loop iterating one index too far, where the solution was to change the <= operator in the for loop to a <.

 ### Take-Home Assessments and Presentations